GrailRoyal/MEAN-stack/README.md

 2. **Create Project Structure**: Set up directories and files as shown above
 3. **Configure MongoDB**: Ensure service is running and connected
 4. **Avoid Route Conflicts**: Keep catch-all routes in server.js only
-5. **Run Application**: Start from correct directory with `node server.js`
+5. **Run Application**: Start from the correct directory with `node server.js`

 ---

-This project demonstrates a complete full-stack JavaScript application with backend API, database integration, and proper error handling throughout the development process.
+This project demonstrates a complete full-stack JavaScript application with a backend API, database integration, and proper error handling throughout the development process.
 The troubleshooting journey highlights common issues developers face when setting up Node.js/Express/MongoDB applications.